Department of Health

 How the program supports recommendations

-Pathway to Good Health providers are funded to support the initial triage, assessment and health management plan.
+Pathway to Good Health providers are funded to support screening, assessment and planning.
 Referrals for ongoing health interventions are made to other health providers.
 Where possible, Pathway to Good Health providers prioritise children or young people in the program to access other health services they deliver.

 Service Framework